The Midlife Edit

 Maybe this is you

-You're functioning fine.
-Nobody would know.
-But something inside has gone quiet in a way that worries you — like a signal you can't quite tune into.
+But something inside has gone quiet in a way that worries you.

-You're done with advice.
-Done with programs, five steps, positive reframes.
 You just want someone to sit with you in this without trying to fix it.

 I know this question

-In my mid-40s, several things unraveled at once.
-My body, my professional footing, my sense of what came next.
-I'd spent years being someone who knew how to navigate — and suddenly I didn't.
+In my mid‑40s, several things unraveled at once — my body, my professional footing, my sense of what came next.
+I’d spent years being someone who knew how to navigate, and suddenly I didn’t.

 That question showed up for me too.
 Loudly.

-Focusing is what met me there.
-Not to answer it — but to help me stay with it long enough to hear what was actually underneath.
-That changed everything about how I live and how I work.
+Not to answer it, but to help me stay with it long enough to hear what was actually underneath.

-I'm not going to answer the question for you either.
-But I'll sit with you in it — for as long as it takes.
+But I’ll sit with you in it — for as long as it takes.

 What The Midlife Edit actually is